11 Top-Rated Things to Do in Windermere, BC

 11. Charter a Boat at Shadybrook Marina

 You want to get out on Lake Windermere, but don't have a boat; nor do you wish to rent one.
 There's another option that lets you enjoy all the fun stuff without the hassle of arranging insurance.
 You can charter a boat from Shadybrook Marina.
-Certified instructors at this water sports school can also give you lessons if you're a beginner, or tips if you're looking to polish your style on skis and boards.
+It also offers a full-service shop chock-full of boating gear and accessories.

 Lake Windermere is actually a widening of the Columbia River.
 For that reason, it was (and still might be) known as Lake Columbia by old-timers who have been around as long as Shadybrook Marina.
 These guys have been in business since 1967, so they know their way around how to ski on water.